As a Death Trope, all spoilers will be unmarked ahead. Beware.

 This was also Aeolia Schenberg's backup plan: despite being in cryogenic suspension for two hundred years, his murder at the hands of Alejandro Corner immediately triggers the Trans-Am program for the Gundams, giving them a critical advantage over their enemies.

 In One Piece, the government executes the pirate king, Gold Roger, to send a message of warning to all the pirates in the world.
 Instead, Roger uses his moment of publicity to announce to the entire world where his treasure can be found, setting off the beginning of the Great Age of Pirates.
+It's also revealed that Roger planned it this way, rather than just taking advantage of his last moments to screw over his enemies one more time.
+He turned himself in, knowing it would result in a public execution, because he was already dying and wanted to make sure his death would mean something.

 Like Roger, Whitebeard, in his last moments, declared that the legendary One Piece really does exist and triggers another coming age of pirates.